onebeastchris/PickPack/README.md

 - `/pickpack reload` - Reloads the config.yml and the packs.

 ### Languages:
 This extension has multi-language support.
-However, the default language is English - to add more languages, copy the `en_US.properties` file from the /extensions/PickPack/translations folder, and translate the strings.
+However, the default language is English - to add more languages, copy the `en_US.properties` file from the `/extensions/PickPack/translations` folder, and translate the strings.
 Then, save the file as e.g. `de_DE.properties` for German.
 You can select a default locale in the config.yml.
 Otherwise, all locales will be loaded & used automatically if a player's language matches.
+To see all possible locales, check the Geyser locales [here](https://github.com/GeyserMC/languages/tree/master/texts).